A heating pad is a type of mat that is capable of producing heat. It is most often used to obtain pain relief and generate feelings of relaxation.

-While not exactly a true ‘XL’ heating pad the Geniani is nonetheless affordable, effective and built to last.
-You get 3 heat levels to soothe your aching muscles and arthritic joints.
+While not exactly a true ‘XL’ heating pad, the Geniani is nonetheless affordable, effective, and built to last.
+You get three heat levels to soothe your aching muscles and arthritic joints.
 And that heat is delivered by way of a very comfortable mid-sized heating mat that’s fully machine washable.

 7. Tech Love XXL Electric Heating Pad

-What we like: We like the 6 heat settings, the 9 foot cord and the slight hourglass shape that lets you pull it around your shoulders.
+What we like: We like the six heat settings, the 9-foot cord and the slight hourglass shape that lets you pull it around your shoulders.
 It also feels soft and comfy against your skin.
 While the velcro straps are handy for making sure the pad stays where you put it.
 The auto-shutoff is another plus.

 Flaws: It’s pretty big.
 But not as large as the marketing images make it out to be.
 What is large is the controller.

 Extra-large heating pads have their place.
 But so do smaller pads that you can easily wrap around an arm or a leg for targeted relief.
 That’s what you get with the Boncare Heating Pad.
 It’s a small but powerful heating pad that pumps out a maximum of 158 degrees of therapeutic heat.